Fundraising and lotteries on social media

 You may have seen lotteries being promoted on social media, but this does not mean that are being legally ran.

-You need a licence to run an online lottery
+You need a registration or licence to run a lottery online

 This includes lotteries on social media, auction or selling sites, fundraising platforms and live streaming platforms.